Kiloutre/TekkenMovesetExtractor/README.md

 - Create tool to view current T7 move data.
 Cancel list, reactions

 Moveset editor:
-- Window to list animations and copy one to another character's folder
 - Fix modifying tag2 movesets, 'if you change the requirement of a move to screw / bound with any tag 2 character, the game insta crashes'
 - MoveId nmes hovers in reaction list?
 - Reload file button